What Is the 4% Surtax?

 A nonresident taxpayer who participates in a composite return but is required to file a Form 1-NR/PY to report the 4% surtax must include all income from Massachusetts sources earned by the nonresident in the calculation of taxable income on such form.
 This includes the taxable income of the individual that is reported on the composite return.

-How must payments made for a nonresident on a composite return be accounted for on that taxpayer’s Form 1-NR/PY?
+How will a nonresident account for tax payments when filing a composite return on the Form 1-NR/PY?

-See examples of the application of the surtax for a nonresident taxpayer who participates in a composite return filed by a pass-through entity (PTE) for tax year 2023.
+See tax year 2023 examples of the application of the surtax for a nonresident taxpayer who participates in a composite return filed by a pass-through entity (PTE).

 Elective Pass-Through Entity Excise